Agent provocateur: United States

 In the United States, the COINTELPRO of the Federal Bureau of Investigation included FBI agents posing as political activists to disrupt the activities of political groups in the U.S., such as the Student Nonviolent Coordinating Committee, the American Indian Movement, and the Ku Klux Klan.

 The American Civil Liberties Union requested an investigation of Denver Police at the 2008 Democratic National Convention where undercover officers allegedly staged a struggle with uniformed police to be removed from the crowd of protestors, which prompted another uniformed officer to use pepper spray.

 A New York City police officer undercover in a 2013 motorcycle rally was sentenced to two years in prison in 2015 for second-degree assault, coercion, riot and criminal mischief for their participation in the gang assault of a man driving an SUV with his family, which had hit a motorcyclist and continued driving.

 Internet

-The internet has been utilized for information warfare, with many internet trolls acting as by disseminating certain propaganda.
+The internet has been utilized for information warfare, with many internet trolls acting as agents provocateurs by disseminating certain propaganda.
 Such tactics are used to further the interests of countries, corporations, and political movements.